A hope for high productivity

 With limited amount of cognitive space, a productive meeting should be short.
 I schedule meetings in 15 minute blocks.
 If I don’t need to screen-share, I ask my invitee if they’ll walk to the café for coffee with, or take a stroll outside.
 I also keep this infographic on my desk to make sure I am holding effective meetings.

 You can only get things done in the office

 Technology supports a sophisticated and comfortable environment for those that need or prefer to work at home.
 Yet, there are still managers and organizations that do not accept this.
 Forbes reported that 91% of remote American workers felt they are more productive at home than in an office.

 When I returned to work after my having my second child, my manager grew the team 5-fold.
 With that growth came an intolerance to a flexible work schedule and where work was being done.
 I quickly found myself at the lowest plateau of creativity and productivity ever.

-Entrepreneurs and small business owners often have the luxury to change their scenery. suggests “are ones that offer people a bit of freedom to move around and get a change of scenery.”
+Entrepreneurs and small business owners often have the luxury to change their scenery.
+The Muse suggests “the best workspaces are ones that offer people a bit of freedom to move around and get a change of scenery.”
 If you’re an entrepreneur working at home, invest in a standing desk or position yourself just right in your kitchen nook to diversify your working environment.
 Head over to a local coffee shop to take in some ambient noise while you tackle a task or two.
 Small business owners with a storefront or office can create co-working spaces or setup a couch.

 This is the digital age, just send an email